Bookmark and Share

 The purpose of a cause and effect analysis is to identify the causes, factors, or sources of variation that lead to a specific event, result, or defect in a product or process.
 A fishbone diagram is simply a tool to be used along with Brainstorming and the 5 Whys.

-In a fishbone diagram, the various causes are grouped into categories and the arrows in the image below indicate how the causes cascade or flow toward the end effect.
+The various causes are grouped into categories and the arrows in the image below indicate how the causes cascade or flow toward the end effect.
 Due to its simplicity, the diagram is often drawn on a white board during a brainstorm session.
 I designed the above template so that it would easy for someone familiar with Excel to use during a meeting to record the ideas as they are discussed.

 Fishbone Diagram